Non-Abelian fractional quantum Hall states at filling factor 3/4: Non-Abelian Candidates

 We can also construct $\nu=3/4$ states using the CF theory~\cite{Jain1989a}.
 An electron binds two fluxes to become CF. FQH states of electrons are interpreted as integer quantum Hall (IQH) states of CFs.
 This scenario does not work for the $\nu=1/2$ Moore-Read type states, but they can be attributed to CF pairing~\cite{Read2000,Scarola2000a}.
 To obtain a $\nu=3/4$ state, the CFs should have filling factor $\nu^{*}=-3/2$ according to the relation

-The minus sign means that the CFs form Landau-like levels in negative effective magnetic field as shown in Fig.~\ref{Figure1}.
+The minus sign means that the CFs form Landau-like levels in negative effective magnetic field as shown in Fig.~\ref{Figure1} (b).
 An IQH state is realized in the fully occupied lowest level whereas Moore-Read type states appear in the half-filled second level.
 This analysis leads to the wave function

+where complex conjugate appears due reversed effective magnetic field.
 A similar picture has been proposed to understand the FQH states at $\nu=3/8$ and $3/10$~\cite{Mukherjee2012,Mukherjee2015}.
 This approach does not rely on particle-hole transformation but requires the presence of residual interaction between the CFs.

-The final states generated by these two approaches should have a one-to-one correspondence with each other.
-This equivalence has been discussed for Abelian FQH states with $\nu \geq 2/3$.
-For example, the $4/5$ states can be obtained as particle-hole conjugate of the $\nu=1/5$ Laughlin state, or from interacting CFs in partially filled levels~\cite{Balram2016b}.
-It has also been pointed out in Ref.~\cite{Kumar2024} based on the results on edge physics.
-The state $\Psi^{\rm I}_{3/4}$ that is constructed from Eq.~\eqref{OneQuarterState} with the Pfaffian factor corresponds to the state $\Psi^{\rm II}_{3/4}$ in which the half-filled CFs form the Pfaffian state, and similarly for the other two members.
-Thanks to the equivalence, the three states can be named as $\frac{3}{4}$-Pf, $\frac{3}{4}$-aPf, and $\frac{3}{4}$-PHS-Pf if Eq.~\eqref{OneQuarterState} contains the Pfaffian, anti-Pfaffian, and PHS-Pfaffian wave function, respectively.
-Chiral central charges for them are $-1/2$, $3/2$, and $3/2$~\cite{Kumar2024}.